michali/blog/_pages/privacy-policy.md

 What Google Analytics collects
 ===============================
-At its most basic google analytics will collect:
+At its most basic Google Analytics will collect:

 * Referring site details (what website you came here from).
 * Length of stay.